mrsimpson3000/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is simply a library (not a framework) for building UI's.
+It solves the problem where a website has a lot of DOM operations (events, changes, etc) going on.
+The more DOM operations the slower it will render on the DOM.
+No one likes slow websites.
+React solves this problem without having to reload the entire page each time by using a virtial DOM.
+When changes need to be made it compares the "old" DOM with the "new" DOM and only renders those changes making things way faster (tech term: increases perfromance).

 - [ ] What does it mean to _think_ in react?

+Thinking in react means to think about the layout of the apps before you build them.
+Since react is component based, you lay out your website in a tree like way based on those components.
+You can scratch this out on paper or use a wireframe prototype like Pencil (I downloaded this one).
+It is similar to a flow chart as well (my opinion).

 - [ ] Describe state.

+In React state was hard for me to grasp.
+I have concluded that state is an object that represents the part(s) of the app that can change.
+You can have multiple slices of state.

 - [ ] Describe props.

+Props had me for 2 days before I understood it.
+It's really not too hard so I don't know why I struggled.
+Props (short for properties) is the name of the variable (it can be anything but props in the preferred name) that is used to, shall we say, push data down to child components.
+From the child's perspective the props data is read only and cannot be changed.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects is kind of a misleading name.
+We use the effect hook to run additional code after the DOM has been updated.
+If we have a component that accepts props then we pass props as the initial state.
+This state will not change if the props change.
+We have to use useEffect whenever props change to set the state inside useEffect.
+If we don't do this properly we can create the dreaded infinite loop (ask Juan and Victoria about this dreaded monster).

 ## Project Set Up